cljsinfo/cljs.info/00-scrap/design-decisions.md

 moment when they make the connection.
 This is my favorite feature of the cheatsheet due to the unique relationship that LISP code has to its visual structure.

+Tooltips have a small launch target, but once opened the range expands to allow for the mouse to enter the tooltip body and "explore" the content.
+This also allows the user to copy/paste content from a tooltip.

+Search highlights matching symbols in yellow and leaves the containing section visible for context.
+Sections with no match are hidden and the content "folds" smartly around the matched sections.
+Red is used in the search bar to indicate no match.

+Inline tooltips provide rich information about each function, macro, or special form.
+Like the info tooltips, these allow for the mouse to enter the tooltip body to "explore" the content and copy/paste.

+Sections are defined and ordered by common usage first and internal implementation organization second.
+Function names are repeated in multiple sections where appropriate.

+The footer contains no color and provides relevant links to related material.

+Documentation is contained in simple text files that allow for management and collaboration using existing tools (git, text editors, etc).

+Docstrings were extracted from the code and converted to Markdown format to allow for more structure than simple text can provide (ie: code highlighting, links, tables, etc).
+The descriptions were edited to have consistent voice and structure.